A Novel Max Pressure Algorithm Based on Traffic Delay

-Minimization of delay, which is the additional travel time experienced by a driver compared to the `ideal' travel time at free flow and without obstructions, is one of the most commonly used objectives in traffic control problems, but very few papers have used delay as the parameter used to defined the weight and pressure.
-To fill this gap, this paper proposes a delay-based MP (D-MP) and explores its performance in microscopic simulation.
-It is analytically proved that the proposed model owns the key property of the MP in (\cite{varaiya2013max}), i.e., maximum stability.
-In addition, the simulation results show that the proposed model outperforms three benchmark models in commonly studied metrics such as delay and throughput under various traffic conditions.
+Minimization of delay, which is the additional travel time experienced by a driver compared to the `ideal' travel time at free flow and without obstructions, is one of the most commonly used objectives in traffic control problems.\citep{ji2012delay} proposed a delay-based MP (D-MP) schedule scheme for wireless networks to address the excessive delay incurred by flows due to the lack of subsequent packet arrivals.
+To the best of our knowledge, only two delay-based MP (D-MP) algorithms \citep{wu2017delay, dixit2020simple} for traffic signal control have been proposed in the literature.
+However, both models have shortcomings, which will be discussed later in Section \ref{sec:lr}, that may limit their practicability.
+This paper proposes a novel D-MP that can overcome these drawbacks.
+The proposed model is analytically proved to own the key property of the MP in \citep{varaiya2013max}, i.e., maximum stability.
+In addition, the performance is explored through microscopic simulation, and the simulation results show that the proposed model outperforms three benchmark models in commonly studied metrics such as delay and throughput under various traffic conditions.

 The rest of this paper is organized as follows.
 Section \ref{sec:lr} reviews MP policies that have been proposed.
 Section \ref{sec:q_tt} briefly introduces the basic mechanism of a MP model and two benchmark models.
 Section \ref{sec:d_mp} shows the development of the proposed D-MP and the proof of the maximum stability.
 The numerical case study results using SUMO are presented in Section \ref{sc:cs}, and we conclude in Section \ref{sc:cc}.